PecanProject/betydb-documentation/ruby_on_rails_application_overview.md

 structure.
 But in case they do not, we want to capture what is actually be used live.)

-Note that we no longer use the `schema.rb` file (see https://github.com/PecanProject/bety/issues/44).
+Note that we no longer use the `schema.rb` file (see [bety issue #44](https://github.com/PecanProject/bety/issues/44){target="_blank"}).
 The `structure.sql` files allow for complete documentation of the database structure, including features that (by default) are not expressible in the `schema.rb` file.  <strong>production_structure.sql is the canonical specification of the complete database schema, the schema which the Rails code is meant to be run against.</strong>

 ## Versioning and Tagging